2022 Ext3/EXT2 Recovery| Repair Linux Partition from Windows 10 - Qiling

 Double-click on the partition which is marked as "Lost" with "Good" recoverability.

-Preview the content of the lost partition.
-Click "OK" and click "Proceed" to start restoring the lost partition.
+To recover a lost partition, first, you need to preview the content of the lost partition.
+Once you're satisfied with the preview, click "OK" and then click "Proceed" to initiate the recovery process.
+This will start restoring the lost partition.

 Step 4.
 Click "Recover Now" to finish the partition recovery process.

-Note: If the program warns you that there is a conflict, back up the listed partition with essential data to an external hard drive first.
-Then execute the final operation to restore your lost partition.
+If the program warns you of a conflict, back up any essential data from the listed partition to an external hard drive first.
+Then, proceed with the final operation to restore your lost partition.
+This ensures that any critical information is safely preserved before making any changes.

-The EXT2 or second extended file system is a file system for the Linux kernel.
-It is initially designed as a replacement for the extended file system.
-It is fast enough that it is used as the benchmarking standard.
-Its main drawback is that it is not a journaling file system.
+The EXT2 file system is a file system for the Linux kernel that was initially designed as a replacement for the extended file system.
+It is fast enough to be used as a benchmarking standard, but its main drawback is that it is not a journaling file system.
 Its successor, EXT3, is a journal file system and is almost completely compatible with EXT2.

-The EXT3 or third extended file system is a journal file system that is coming into increasing use among users of the Linux operating system.
-It is the default file system for the Red Hat, Fedora, and Debian Linux distributions.
-Why migrate from EXT2 to EXT3?
-Four main reasons: availability, data integrity, speed, and easy transition.
+The EXT3 file system, a journal file system used on Linux, is gaining popularity among users.
+It's the default file system for Red Hat, Fedora, and Debian Linux distributions.
+The main reasons to migrate from EXT2 to EXT3 are improved availability, data integrity, speed, and ease of transition.

 The EXT3 file system adds, over its predecessor: